family hikes

-Hiking with your kids is a great way to be active and have fun as a family.
-Using the tips below will help you plan a great outing for your next family hike that the whole family will enjoy.
+Hiking with your kids is a fun way to stay active as a family!
+Use these tips to plan a memorable and stress-free family hike that everyone, from toddlers to teens, will enjoy.

 As we finished the climb, the cool wind whipped my hair.
 Just a minute ago I was squeezing through two boulders so close together that I had to walk sideways to pass through.
 Now nothing but the crisp morning air and sky surrounded us.
 But when my husband and I glanced at the wide eyes and dropped jaws on our kids’ faces, that’s when we knew the climb was worth it.